Kong/kongponents/CONTRIBUTING.md

 ## Commit Message Format

-We use [Convential Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our [Lerna](https://lerna.js.org/) process as well as to maintain a healthy Git history.
+We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our [Lerna](https://lerna.js.org/) process as well as to maintain a healthy Git history.
 Please write your commit messages as follows:

   * Use *present tense*
   * Prefix your message with a [type](#type) and a [scope](#scope)